 https://birding-experience.com/wp-content/uploads/2022/02/Amazonie-Hoazin-huppe-Opisthocomus-hoazin-Hoatzin-XA-342-1240x700.jpg

-This morning we will visit one of the most specialised and interesting ecosystems in the Amazon.
-The islands located on the large Amazonian rivers represent small independent ecosystems that evolve in a completely autonomous way.
-Depending on their age, height and stage of vegetation, these islands are home to a contingent of very different and specialised species.
-This morning we will travel along the Napo River to several islands of different ages, structures and vegetation cover in search of all these specialist species.
-After a return to the lodge during the hot hours of the day.
-In the afternoon, we will coordinate with our guide our final outing depending on what we want to rediscover: observation at the end of the day from the canopy tower, trail in Terra Firme, trail in Varzea, pirogue ride along the lagoon's shores and the "black water" channels.
+This morning, we will visit one of the Amazon’s most specialized and interesting ecosystems.
+The islands on the large Amazonian rivers represent small independent ecosystems that have evolved entirely autonomously.
+Depending on their age, height, and stage of vegetation, these islands are home to a contingent of very different and specialized species.
+This morning, we will travel along the Napo River to several islands of various ages, structures, and vegetation cover in search of all these specialist species.
+After that, we will return to the lodge during the heat of the day.
+In the afternoon, we will coordinate our final outing with our guide depending on what we want to rediscover: observations at the end of the day from the canopy tower, the Terra Firme trail, the Varzea trail, a canoe ride along the lagoon's shores and the "black water" channels.
 After dinner, we will take a final walk along one of the trails in search of nocturnal birdlife.

 Day 16: Sani Lodge – Coca – Quito